winter dream circle

 The orientation is Jungian, understanding dreams as significant communication from the unconscious, guiding the dreamer toward wholeness.
 Within this framework, the Ullman Method, Focusing, and somatic practices are introduced to deepen understanding.

-10am - 12pm EDT, on Zoom
+10am - 12pm PST, on Zoom

-Facilitated by Lou Frederick.
+Facilitated by Lou Frederick

 FAQ